TR EN

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to)

-Explains basic concepts related to psychosocial rehabilitation.
+Explains the basic concepts related to psychosocial rehabilitation

-Lists stress and post-traumatic stress disorder.
+Explains stress and post-traumatic stress disorder.

 Evaluates psychosocial rehabilitation problems in neurological diseases.